laurilehmijoki/s3_website/README.md

 in test descriptions.
 Use VCR-backed integration tests where possible.
 For reference, you can look at the existing Jekyll-s3 tests.

-If you are not sure how to test your pull request, you can ask the main developer (currently Lauri Lehmijoki) to supplement the request with tests.
+If you are not sure how to test your pull request, you can ask the [gem owners ](http://rubygems.org/gems/jekyll-s3) to supplement the request with tests.
 However, by including proper tests, you increase the chances of your pull request being incorporated into future releases.